wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 As illustrated on the right side of <a target="_blank" href="https://x-team.com/blog/introduction-kubernetes-architecture/">the diagram above</a>:

-"Worker Nodes", the equivalent of physical servers, are created to house various numbers of Pods.
+"Worker Nodes", the equivalent of physical host servers, are created to house various numbers of Pods.

-Within each Pod, all Containers share the same lifecycle -- get created and removed together.
+LIMITS: Production setups have at least 3 nodes per cluster.
+K8s supports up to 5,000 node clusters of up to 150,000 pods (at v1.17).

-In other words, each Pod is "replicated" with the same set of Containers specified in a Deployment specification.
+Each Pod is "replicated" with the same set of Containers specified in a Deployment specification.

 Again, "Replicas" of Pods are created within "Worker Nodes".

 > PROTIP: "The median number of containers running on a single host is about 10." -- Sysdig, April 17, 2017.
 But there can be up to 100 pods per node (at v1.17)

-LIMITS: Production setups have at least 3 nodes per cluster.
-K8s supports up to 5,000 node clusters of up to 150,000 pods (at v1.17).

 <a name="ControlPlane"></a>